 WHAT IS AN IDA?

-An IDA, or Individual Development Account, is a two-year, matched-savings program designed to assist individuals in achieving self-sufficiency through financial literacy and asset generation.
+An IDA, or Individual Development Account, is a three-year, matched-savings program designed to assist individuals in achieving self-sufficiency through financial literacy and asset generation.
 For each dollar you save the State of Indiana will match it with three dollars, up to $3,000.
-This means if you successfully save $1,000, then the State will match it with $3,000, totaling a combined savings of $4,000 over the two-year period.
-Maximum Program Balance (2 years) = $4,000
+This means if you successfully save $1,000, then the State will match it with $3,000, totaling a combined savings of $4,000 over the three-year period.
+Maximum Program Balance (3 years) = $4,000

 HOW CAN I USE THE MONEY?